 This index ETF invests in companies that could benefit from the proliferation of robotics and artificial intelligence, including such products as industrial robots and automation as well as autonomous driving.
 The fund tracks the Indxx Global Robotics & Artificial Intelligence Index.
-As of Oct.
-20, 2021, the ETF has returned about 20 percent annually over the past five years.
+The ETF has returned about 1.8 percent annually over the past five years.

-Top 5 holdings: Upstart Holdings, Nvidia, Keyence, Intuitive Surgical, ABB
+Top 5 holdings: Nvidia, Keyence, Intuitive Surgical, ABB and Fanuc

 Expense ratio: 0.68 percent